 Prohibition hit the other wineries hard and more of them closed their doors.
 Gustav’s son, Norman, an intrepid businessman, saw the potential of the cave.
 Along with unfermented grape juice, he started selling tickets to the cave.
 It was in this way the winery was able to withstand Prohibition.

-A visit to the Crystal Cave is nicely complement with wine tastings at the Wine Garden.
+A visit to the Crystal Cave is nicely complemented with wine tastings at the Wine Garden.
 The Heineman Winery specializes in sweet wines but their selection is quite varied.
 You can purchase souvenirs from the gift shop as well as bottles to take home and give to friends.